1. Overview

 In order to enable users to have further analysis of the data in Inventory Manager,

-commands to export the data in Inventory Manager to CSV files.
+we support several export-csv commands to export the data in Inventory Manager to CSV files.

-We are using export-csv-items
+We are using export-csv-items, export-csv-sales, export-csv-staffs, export-csv-orders

 to support exporting of Inventory Manager data through CSV files.

-In the following sections, we will focus on how these commands depend on the Model
+In the following sections, we will focus on how these commands depend on the Model and Storage component

 to retrieve external data and where to validate the given file path.